MWKDawes/Javascript_Projects/README.md

 # Javascript_Projects
-Place to store assignments from The Tech Academy's Javascript Course
+This repository will contain my projects created during the Javascript course through The Tech Academy.